MLouedec/Demo_enclosing_method/README.md

 Demo of the enclosing method to verify robust positive invairance for ellipsoids.
 This folder is composed of 2 examples, one blank model and the toolbox header.

 ## pendulum_example.py
-1st example - the stability of a simple pendulum with friction " x1_dot = x2
+1st example - the stability of a simple pendulum with friction \n " x1_dot = x2
 x2_dot = -sin(x1)-2*x2+w1